 A bequest is a gift made within a will.
 For Islamic wills, this is an important tool to ensure that we can leave some charity to gain us reward beyond the grave and that our loved ones (that aren’t our Islamic inheritors) receive a part of the inheritance.

 Muslims can make bequests that amount to a maximum of 1/3 of their estate.

 In theory, a bequest can be made in favour of anyone.

-If, however, a bequest is made in favour of an Islamic inheritor then all other Islamic inheritors will need to consent to it at the time of the reading of the will for it to succeed as it will be impacting on the shares determined through Islamic guidelines.
+If, however, a bequest is made in favour of an Islamic inheritor then all other Islamic inheritors will need to consent to it for it to succeed as it will be impacting on the shares determined through Islamic guidelines.

 That’s not to suggest we are trying to thwart what Islam is trying to achieve, hence the requiring of consent from the other Islamic inheritors, but that we are trying to achieve more with the aftermath of our passing.

-If a specific legacy is made in favour of an Islamic inheritor, the gift can form part of their share.
+If a specific legacy is made in favour of an Islamic inheritor, the gift can be drafted in as part of their share of the inheritance.

 If you do not think that the Islamic distribution will not best achieve justice to your loved ones based on your particular circumstances and bequests will not enable you to rectify this, then the gifts should be made in your lifetime.